 TetraDENSITY database

 TetraDENSITY is a database that includes georeferenced population density estimates of tetrapod species worldwide.
-It was meant to be a source for macroecological research and biodiversity conservation analyses, but also to be a reference database for population density estimates for field studies.
+It is meant to be a source for macroecological research and biodiversity conservation analyses, but also to be a reference database for population density estimates for field studies.The database was originally described and presented in the publication:

 Santini L., Isaac N.J.B., Ficetola G.F.
 2018.
 TetraDENSITY: a database of population density estimates in terrestrial vertebrates.
 Global Ecology and Biogeography 27(7): 787-791